top of page

 Pair the fruit with protein, fat and fibre

-I also recommend to eat a fruit, berries with a good protein (such as pairing apples with nut butter), or having berries with whipped coconut cream or unsweetened Greek yoghurt.
+I also recommend to eat a fruit, berries with a good protein (such as pairing apples with nut butter and sprinkling some hemp seeds on top), or having berries with whipped coconut cream, unsweetened Greek yoghurt or kefir and adding some chia seeds into it.
 If you pair a fruit with fat, protein, fibre- the impact on blood sugar will be less extreme.

 Eat the fruit in a whole form